 You'll measure your ROI differently based on the marketing objectives you want to achieve with your campaign.
 Here are three ways to measure ROI based on the different objectives:

 Whether you want to promote a new brand or introduce a new product to the market, sometimes your primary goal is to be seen by as many potential customers as possible.
 For campaigns focused on visibility, measuring the ROI will be based on the number of new potential customers who become aware of your brand through the campaign.

 It's incredibly important to ensure that the impressions you're buying align with the target demografic you're trying to reach.
 Most influencers have access to in-depth analytics about their target audience on blogs & social media, so don't hesitate to ask them to send you a screenshot of their analytics before starting with the campaign.

-Engagement is the Likes, shares and comments on a social media post.
+Engagement refers to the likes, shares and comments on a social media post.
 Engagement has historically been a common metric for evaluating social media performance.
-The engagement rate on your influencer marketing post is a great indicatorofhowthe influencers audience feel about your brand.
+The engagement rate on your influencer marketing post is a great indicator of how the influencers audience feel about your brand.

 Having a very low engagement rate can mean that the influencer you worked with was not a good fit for your brand or that the content felt unauthentic for the audience.

 Now let’s talk about what people usually think of when they hear “ROI.”
 How do you know what your influencer marketing campaign has returned in terms of revenue to your bottom line?
 How can you measure your revenue earned versus dollars spent?
 This is actually easier to track than you might think.
 Here are four ways to measure your return on monetary investment.

 Using an affiliate link in your influencer marketing campaign is the easiest way to track the ROI in terms of dollars earned directly through influencers.
 Generate a unique affiliate link for each influencer you're collaborating with.
 These links will provide data around the number of clicks to the brand’s website, the number of sales, and the average order value for those sales.